mrkaleArduinoLib/gbj_twowire/README.md

 <a id="setAddress"></a>
 ## setAddress()
 #### Description
-The method sets new address of a device in the instance object.
+The method sets new address of a device in the instance object and checks if a device communicates with it on the two-wire bus.

 #### Syntax
-    uint8_t setAddress(uint8_t address);
+    uint8_t setAddress(uint8_t address, bool noTransmission);

 #### Parameters
 <a id="prm_address"></a>